NNBnh/minecraft-bookmarks/README.md

 - [**CustomHud**](https://www.curseforge.com/minecraft/mc-mods/customhud) [=](https://github.com/Minenash "Minenash's Github page") CustomHud is a highly configurable variable-based text HUD.
 - [**AppleSkin**](https://www.curseforge.com/minecraft/mc-mods/appleskin) [=](https://github.com/squeek502 "Ryan Liptak's Github page") Adds a visualization of saturation and exhaustion to the HUD.
 - [**Easy Shulker Access**](https://www.curseforge.com/minecraft/mc-mods/easy-shulker-access) [=](https://github.com/Furgl "Furgl's Github page") Just right-click a shulker box in your inventory to open it.

+- [**Create**](https://www.curseforge.com/minecraft/mc-mods/create) [=](https://www.youtube.com/channel/UCrKV2QTuyGcv4E3eSJpBiYA "Simi Cats") a mod offering a variety of tools and blocks for Building, Decoration and Aesthetic Automation.
+The added elements of tech are designed to leave as many design choices to the player as possible, where item processing doesn't happen inside a single block with funny textures, it requires a set of actors working together in many possible arrangements.

 <!-- - [**ConnectedTexturesMod**](https://github.com/PepperCode1/ConnectedTexturesMod-Fabric) by [PepperCode1](https://github.com/PepperCode1)-->